micklaw/RAM/README.md

 # RAM Property services Ltd website

-This is the website for my Brother in Laws company.
+This is the website for my brother in laws building company.

 ## How